Have you ever had a sense that God has given you a vision of some completed project, a mission to complete, or a direction for a new chapter in life?

 It may be the compelling call, to “come over and help us” that sends one to the mission field.

 Whatever the specific content or the details of the call, the mark of vision inspired by the Holy Spirit is that it is of God and will partake of the immensity of God.
 It will be bigger than we are and impossible to fulfill in ourselves.
 Its fulfillment will require our abiding in Christ, the gifts and empowerment of the Holy Spirit.

-While the vision sends one into work, it is never primarily about work but rather about God.
+While what we see would send one into work, it is never primarily about work but rather about God.
 This preeminent focus upon God, however, may yield colossal works.

-Oswald Chambers offered profound insight on the dimensions of this vision:
+Oswald Chambers offered profound insight on the dimensions:

 “A man with a vision of God is not devoted to a cause or to any particular issue; he is devoted to God Himself.
 You always know when a vision is of God because of the inspiration that comes with it; things come with largeness and tonic to the life because everything is energized by God.

 “Though it tarry, wait for it.”
 The proof that we have the vision is that we are reaching out for more than we have grasped.
 It is a bad thing to be satisfied spiritually.
 Our reach must exceed our grasp.
 ‘Not as though I had already attained, either were already perfect.’
 If we have only what we have experienced, we have nothing; if we have the inspiration of the vision of God, we have more than we can experience.
 Beware of the danger of relaxation spiritually.”Chambers, p.
 My Utmost For His Highest: Selections for the Year (New York: Dodd, Mead & Company, 1935) 123.